hudson155/kairo/docs/technical-debt.md

 - **Missing functional READMEs:**
   Backend and web should have functional READMEs explaining how to set up the repo, run tests, lint, storybook, etc.
+  Include how to set up the `local-production` config.

 - **Missing Feature and Server creation guides.**